Dry Weather Expected In Most Parts Of Country - UrduPoint

 Dry Weather Expected In Most Parts Of Country

-Mainly dry weather is expected in most parts of the country during the day time.However, rain/wind-thunderstorm is expected at scattered places in South Punjab, Balochistan, Khyber Pakhtunkhwa, D.I.
-Khan, Azad Kashmir and Gilgit Baltistan
+Mainly dry weather is expected in most parts of the country during the next twelve hours

-ISLAMABAD (UrduPoint / Pakistan Point News / Online - 03rd October, 2019) Mainly dry weather is expected in most parts of the country during the day time.However, rain/wind-thunderstorm is expected at scattered places in South Punjab, Balochistan, Khyber Pakhtunkhwa, D.I.
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 08th October, 2019) Mainly dry weather is expected in most parts of the country during the next twelve hours.However, rain-thunderstorm is expected at few places in Gilgit Baltistan and Kashmir.